TheCrazyGM/hivetools/README.md

-# HiveTools - Hive Blockchain Utilities
+# HiveTools

-A collection of Python utilities for interacting with the Hive blockchain.
+A collection of command-line tools for managing Hive blockchain accounts and content.

-## Features

-- **Account Management**: Claim accounts, manage delegations, and power down
-- **Token Operations**: Transfer tokens and monitor transactions
-- **Automation**: Bot for automated comment upvoting
-- **Security**: View and manage account keys

 ## Installation